 If you’re looking for a mini keyboard for gaming, the HyperX x Ducky One 2 Mini (available here on May 12) is one of your best options.
 Linear switches are popular among gamers obsessed with speed, as the lack of tactile bump allows for smooth actuation.
 HyperX’s Red switches cater to this audience even more by offering 3.8mm total travel and actuating at 1.8mm, compared to Cherry MX Red’s 4mm total and 2mm actuation point.

 The downside is the HyperX Red is the only switch option for this keyboard, so there’s no tactile or clicky options.
 Other versions of the Ducky One 2 Mini have more switch options, as well as some more colorful designs.

 Keep in mind that this is a 60% keyboard, meaning there’s no numpad or navigational keys.
 Macro programming is a breeze though.
 Ultimately, if you’re a linear gamer / typist seeking a small keyboard, this clacker won’t disappoint

 Size: 17.5 x 3 x 0.75 inches (44 x 7.6 x 1.9 cm)

-With the smoothness of cooling gel wrapped around a core of memory foam, HyperX's wrist rest provides the perfect balance between softness and support.
-Its subtle, but stylish design features a black cover with bright red stitching and a nearly-invisible HyperX logo.
-No matter what keyboard you have, this product product will upgrade your typing experience.
+With the smoothness of cooling gel wrapped around a core of memory foam, HyperX's wrist rest offers the perfect balance between softness and support.
+It has a subtle, but stylish, design featuring a black cover with bright red stitching and a nearly invisible HyperX logo.
+No matter which keyboard you have, this product will upgrade your typing experience.

-MORE: All Keyboard Content
+More: All Keyboard Content